noidexe/godot-version-manager/README.md

 **Q: How is this different from Hourglass or Godot Manager?**

+A:
-A: [Hourglass](https://hourglass.jwestman.net/) is a much more mature and featureful project which also does project management.
-Maybe the only advantage GVM has is that it also downloads news snippets from the official website :) [Godot Manager](https://github.com/eumario/godot-manager) seems to be a pretty mature and featureful alternative too.
-A new (Aug 2023) alternative is [Godots](https://github.com/MakovWait/godots).
-[GodotEnv](https://github.com/chickensoft-games/GodotEnv) and [godot-version-manager](https://github.com/gaheldev/godot-version-manager) are CLI-only alternatives.
+ - [Hourglass](https://hourglass.jwestman.net/) is a much more mature and featureful project with better support for project management.
+Maybe the only advantage GVM has is that it also downloads news snippets from the official website :)

-**Q: Why do you scrape godotengine.org/news instead or fetching the RSS feed?**

-A: When the feature was added the only alternative was a full feed with every piece of news, with no ability to only fetch the most recent ones.
-The godot-website team kindly added a json version of the news that fully fits the needs of this app.
-This is pending implementation https://github.com/noidexe/godot-version-manager/issues/29
+ - [Godot Manager](https://github.com/eumario/godot-manager) seems to be a pretty mature and featureful alternative too.
+ - [Godots](https://github.com/MakovWait/godots) is a new (Aug 2023) alternative that a lot of people seem to like.
+ - [GodotEnv](https://github.com/chickensoft-games/GodotEnv) and [godot-version-manager](https://github.com/gaheldev/godot-version-manager) are CLI-only alternatives.
+ - [Godot Launcher](https://github.com/sebastianoboem/godot-launcher) is a python-based alternative with support for extension and cache management.

 ## LICENSE
 MIT Licensed (see LICENSE.md)